 If the concept of an algorithmic self denies the body's role in subjectivity, what else could be omitted?
-In his early twenties, Descartes had a series of three dreams that changed the course of both his life and modern thought.
-While asleep, Descartes was visited by the 'Angel of Truth', who, in a blinding revelation, revealed a secret that would "lay the foundations of a new method of understanding and a new and marvelous science" [9].
+In his early twenties, Descartes had a series of three dreams that changed the course of both his life and of modern thought.
+While asleep, Descartes was visited by the 'Angel of Truth' who, in a blinding revelation, revealed a secret that would "lay the foundations of a new method of understanding and a new and marvellous science" [14].
 Descartes embarked on a quest to understand how the mind works, inventing analytical geometry in order to derive a mathematical model.
-This task proved more difficult than he had anticipated, and he never finished his treatise.
+This task proved more difficult than he had anticipated and he never finished his treatise.
 He also never returned to the source of his inspiration.
-His writings do not mention the role of dreams, revelations or insights as the foundations of thought.
+His writings do not mention the role of dreams, revelations, insights as the foundations of thought.
+Instead he gave all his attention to formal, logical procedures that supposedly begin with zero.